You can beat addiction.

 Let’s bring this to life and understand how this may play out.
 Imagine that two folks come to treatment for drinking, Carlos and Selena.
 Both worry their drinking is out of control, have faltering relationships due to alcohol, and have severely damaged their work reputation.
 Both have just gotten a DUI and been mandated to attend AA meetings.
 They are seeking therapy because they have a sense they need something else.

 Selena has a very different experience with recovery.
 She grew up in an oppressive religious environment in which she was forced to go to Church regularly.
 A bright kid, she was often punished for questioning too much and, especially as a young woman, told to “be easier.”
-AA drives her bonkers – she hates the religious/spiritual element and it’s dominated by men who often make passes at her in spite of the rules.
+AA drives her bonkers — she hates the religious/spiritual element, and it’s dominated by men who often make passes at her despite the rules.

 Luckily, the therapist clocks this and understands she needs a lot more space to process the trauma of having her voice and experience silenced throughout her life.
 Most sessions focus on unpacking how constricted she feels at work and in relationships, and then how to skillfully communicate her needs and weed out toxic relationships.
 As these aspects of her life improve, her drinking reduces because she feels less anxiety, more powerful, and less restricted.